 The main achievement of the NASA competition is evidence of the possibility of a space elevator.
 The Obayashi Corporation promises to launch this unusual space vehicle in 2050!

 The elevator will lead from Earth to the space station, located at a height of36,000 km.
 The length of the cable will be 96,000 km because of the necessity to create an orbital counterweight.
 In the future, it can be used to extend the route of the elevator.

 The elevator will travel at speeds of 200 km per hour and carry at the same time up to 30 people.
 So the vehicle will need about 8 days to reach the ultimate destination.
 At the same time, the space station will be provided with laboratories and living quarters.

 Travel cost per person after the launch of the space elevator will be reduced by several times compared to the present one.

 The elevator cable will be created from the combination of carbon nanotubes and secretions from the glands of genetically modified spiders.
-Anyway, the Obayashi Corporation has a couple of decades to develop and implement these technologies.
+Anyway, Obayashi Corporation has a couple of decades at their disposal to develop and implement these technologies.